-Upanayana is a ceremony where the boy begins his "Brahmacharya
+, Kshatriyas and Vaishyas.
+It is a ceremony where a boy begins his "Brahmacharya

 child.
-But in case of Brahmanas, it is performed at the age of eight years and in case of Vaishya at 12 years.
+In case of Brahmanas, it is performed at the age of 8 years and in case of Vaishya at 12 years.
 This sacred thread of "Upanayana" must be given before the 16th, 22nd and 24th year of his age.
 If it is not done in the given time, then he will be considered as fallen from the duties.
 In some regions, boys and girls go through the tradition of Upanayana beginning when they start their formal schooling.
 In ancient and medieval eras, texts such as Harita Dharmasutras, Asvalayana Grhya Sutra and Yama smriti suggest women

 There are various rites, which are connected with "Upanayana".
 Some of them are-